Igniting Innovative Teaching & Learning

 1) The course will be evaluated using student and course surveys to assess learner satisfaction, student learning, teaching effectiveness, and ease of use.
 The 5-point likert scale will rate the items above and the ability to achieve core learning outcomes through Minecraft integration.
 These results will be compared with survey results from the same course taught without Minecraft integration.
 2) The template for use will be created and shared with FCI to distribute on their website (or other chosen communication channels), to assess the number of downloads or user hits, 3) The results of this project, and all materials/resources used, will be shared with the Park community via a 2-minute mentor or presentation to the faculty.
 The resources will be shared via the FCI website.

 Proposed Budget (sample)

-Please feel free to DOWNLOAD A BUDGET TEMPLATE with a provided sample at the link provided, to use in your project budget.
+Please feel free to view sample budget using the link provided.
 Please remember that the project is budgeted for one (1) academic year that the grant is awarded, Aug 1-Jun 1; multiple year proposals will not be accepted.
 Funds cannot be used for course release or overtime.
 Hiring consultants to create material is acceptable.
 No more than 20% can be used as direct compensation to any one person on the three-person spark tank team.
 If funds are to be used for software/hardware, it should be done in consultation with ITS, to see if faculty can use Park discounts.
 Coordination with other offices may be required to confirm the feasibility of obtaining your project materials.